Two-Day Getaway to Atchison and Leavenworth

 Start in Atchison, where the Amelia Earhart Birthplace Museum provides a glimpse into the famed aviatrix's childhood and career that ended with her fatal 1937 flight.
 Bonus: costumes and posters from the 2009 movie Amelia.

-Trolley tours (Fridays through Sundays) leave from the restored Santa Fe Depot, Atchison’s visitor information center, just down the road.
+Informative trolley tours (Fridays through Sundays) leave from the restored Santa Fe Depot, Atchison's visitor information center, down the road.

-Spend the night at the Glick mansion (see Stay to Remember, below) or travel 25 miles south to Leavenworth to stay at Union Park Guest House (from $140), a renovated 1900s bungalow complete with fireplaces, hardwood floors and a full breakfast.
+Stay at the Tuck U Inn at Glick Mansion Bed and Breakfast for 1800s elegance (see Stay to Remember, below).
+For more privacy, travel 25 miles south to Leavenworth and you can have a two-bedroom home to yourself at Union Park Guest House (from $125), a renovated 1900s bungalow complete with fireplaces and hardwood floors.

 Stop at the Fort Leavenworth National Cemetery and marvel at the Buffalo Soldier Monument, honoring African-American cavalry and infantry.